JdeRobot/VisualCircuit/docs/_pages/usermanual.md

 We are now going to create our first running robotics application using Visual Circuit.

-On the top right corner you will find some options like Basic, Block, and etc.
+First of all, on the top right corner you will find some options like Basic, Block, and etc.

 ![alt_text]({{ "assets/images/icons/right top.png" | absolute_url }})